DanHam/packer-virt-sysprep-example/README.md

 cannot work with.
 Thankfully, the ```VBoxManage``` tool provides a way to convert the disk file so that we *can* work with it.

-If you've not created the box yet, now is the time to do so
+If you've not created the box yet, now is the time to do so:

 ```
 $ packer build centos.json